yhzhang0128/cob/README.md

 Experiment #1 measures bias in HotStuff.
 Read the following lines in `config/hotstuff.toml` first.
-The `client-hosts` below shows that we will measure bias between London and Washington.
+The `client-hosts` below shows that we are measuring bias between London and Washington.

 ```toml
 # host3  London